Sydney-Informatics-Hub/AgReFed-ML/docs/Method.md

 $$k  \left( x  , x { \prime }  \right) = \sigma_{0}^{2} \exp \left( - \frac{ 1 } { 2 l^ { 2 } } \left( x  - x^{ \prime }  \right) ^ { 2 } \right)$$

 which depends on the radial distance between points $x$ and $x^{ \prime }$ and at least two parameters, one defining the length-scale $l$ (multiple dimensions can have multiple length-scales) and the other the signal variance $\sigma_{0}^2$.
 These parameters of the covariance function are referred to as the hyperparameters $\Theta$ of the GP, which can be either given by a fixed covariance scale and noise, or learned from data by optimising the marginal likelihood.
-The latter allows us to optimise the GP hyperparameters such as the length-scale parameters l and the variance parameter \sigma_0^2.
-Computationally this is done by using the scipy optimime package.
+The latter allows us to optimise the GP hyperparameters such as the length-scale parameters l and the variance parameter $\sigma_0^2$.
+Computationally this is done by using scipy optimize.
 In general, it is advisable to compute the joint inversion at least for a range of $l$ parameters and to compare the reconstructed models against each other.

 To handle the computational problem of inverting a large covariance matrix, [@Melkumyan:2009] proposed an intrinsically sparse